 Brands that rely too much on rational marketing ignore the fact that not everyone is wired to respond to rational arguments.
 Likewise, emotional marketing can be tough to get right, especially when trying to connect with a demographic or culture that’s different than that of your marketing team.

 Some buyers will be swayed by logical value propositions, while some will be persuaded by emotional appeals.
 All will be influenced by some combination thereof.
 The most effective brands strike a balance, resulting in a powerful hybrid that speaks to the largest possible audience.

 A Dash of This, a Dash of That

 This infographic can help you find the perfect balance of rational and emotional branding strategies for your marketing efforts.

 Thinking + Feeling = Buying

-Whether you’re marketing to the kind of car consumer who experiences love at first drive or one who has to spend hours researching before rationally selecting a few to test drive, you’ll have the most impact with a hybrid approach of rational and emotional marketing.
+Whether you’re marketing to the kind of car consumer who experiences love at first drive or one who has to spend hours researching before rationally selecting a few to test drive, you’ll have the most impact with a hybrid approach of emotional branding vs rational branding.